testcontainers/testcontainers-java/RELEASING.md

 1. Ensure that the [`CHANGELOG`](CHANGELOG.md) file is up to date and includes all merged features.
 1. Create a new release on GitHub. **The tag name is used as the version**, so please keep the tag name plain (e.g. 1.2.3).
 1. Check that the Travis build passed.
-1. Release of published artifacts is fully automated.
-Once the Travis build completes, there are no further actions to perform on the repository.
+1. Release of published artifacts to Bintray is fully automated.
+1. After successful publication to Bintray, the artifacts must be synced to Maven Central.
-1. When available through Maven Central, poke [@whichrich](https://twitter.com/whichrich) to announce the release on Twitter!
+1. When available through Maven Central, poke [Richard North](https://github.com/rnorth) to announce the release on Twitter!

 ## Internal details